 It is screened though not tightly.
-My screening isn't fancy.
+My screening is not fancy.
 The

 process is described in the

 Often the pilothouse doors are wide open.
-Also, I'm
+Also, I

-backed up to mangroves so there's a lot of wildlife about, including
+mangroves so there is a lot of wildlife about, including

 I am definitely not an expert at